 ABOUT THE MUSEUM

-The Sid Richardson Museum, a Fort Worth Museum located in historic Sundance Square features permanent and special exhibitions of paintings by the premier Western artists, Frederic Remington and Charles M. Russell.
-The works, reflecting both the art and reality of the American West, are the legacy of the late oilman and philanthropist, Sid Williams Richardson, and were acquired by him from 1942 until his death in 1959.
+The Sid Richardson Museum, a Fort Worth Museum located in historic Sundance Square, features permanent and special exhibitions of paintings by the premier Western artists, Frederic Remington and Charles M. Russell.
+The works, reflecting both the art and reality of the American West, are the legacy of the late oilman and philanthropist, Sid Williams Richardson.
+Most were acquired by him from 1942 until his death in 1959.
 The collection also includes works by Oscar E. Berninghaus, Charles F. Browne, Edwin W. Deming, William Gilbert Gaul, Peter Hurd, Frank Tenney Johnson, William R. Leigh, Peter Moran and Charles Schreyvogel.

 In 1947 Sid Richardson established a foundation for the purpose of supporting organizations that serve the people of Texas.
 Throughout the years, the board of directors and staff have sought to fulfill his vision by providing grants primarily in the areas of education, health, human services and the arts and humanities.

-This Fort Worth Museum, which opened in 1982, is housed in a replica of an 1895 building, in historic Sundance Square, an area of restored turn of-the-century buildings in downtown Fort Worth.
-The Site was chosen by the Foundation trustees both for its convenience to downtown visitors and workers and for the historic atmosphere of the area.
-Attendance has grown to over 50,000 annually, with visitors coming from all 50 states and over 53 foreign countries.
+This Fort Worth Museum, which opened in 1982, is located in historic Sundance Square, an area of restored buildings in downtown Fort Worth.
+The site was chosen by the Foundation trustees both for its convenience to downtown visitors and workers and for the historic atmosphere of the area.
+With an annual attendance numbering over 30,000 annually, visitors come from all 50 states and over 53 foreign countries.